a little loretta, a little exene, a little westerberg overall imo

 ― scott seward, Monday, 3 June 2013 01:28 (five years ago) Permalink

 hell of a voice, good lookin out hoos

-― Oral Sex in Sharp’s Ridge Park (underrated aerosmith bootlegs I have owned), Monday, 3 June 2013 01:30 (four years ago) Permalink
+― Oral Sex in Sharp’s Ridge Park (underrated aerosmith bootlegs I have owned), Monday, 3 June 2013 01:30 (five years ago) Permalink

 Found out about her through a baseball podcast of all places last year.
 Especially love "Can't Change Me".